markjfine/nrsc5-dui/README.md

 * [nrsc5](https://github.com/theori-io/nrsc5)

 # Setup
-1. Install the latest version of Python 3.9, PyGObject, Pillow, and other dependencies.
+1. Install the latest version of Python 3.9, PyGObject, Pillow, and other python dependencies.
 2. Compile and install nrsc5.
 3. Install nrsc5-dui files in a directory where you have write permissions.